Menu

 What is the Group’s strategy?

-The Group’s strategy, SAIL’27, was developed by a broad group of leaders and employees in late 2021 and early 2022 – before the war in Ukraine and subsequent high inflation.
-These significant events, in addition to COVID-19, meant that the focus in the past few years has been on successfully navigating through these shorter-term challenges.
+We launched our strategy, Accelerate SAIL, in February 2024.
+It builds on our previous strategy, SAIL’27, which was developed by a broad group of leaders and employees in late 2021 and early 2022 – before the war in Ukraine and subsequent high inflation.
+These significant events, in addition to COVID-19, meant that the focus was on successfully navigating through these shorter-term challenges.

-With the impact from these major disruptions decreasing, it is now time to sharpen the longer-term focus on, and ensure sufficient investments in, our future growth.
-Consequently, the Executive Committee and extended leadership team conducted a review of the SAIL’27 priorities in late 2023 and early 2024, leading to the refreshed Accelerate SAIL strategy.
+With the impact from these major disruptions decreasing, the Executive Committee and extended leadership team conducted a review of the SAIL’27 priorities in late 2023 and early 2024, leading to the refreshed Accelerate SAIL strategy.

 Read more about Accelerate SAIL here.